Authorisation of agricultural compounds and veterinary medicines (ACVM)

 - Veterinary medicines – covers most products for animals

-- Vertebrate toxic agents – covers most products that limit the viability of animals
+- Vertebrate toxic agents (VTAs) – covers most products that limit the viability of animals

 If you find that you need to register your product, you may wish to hire a consultant to help you.
 As the regulatory body, MPI cannot provide consultation through the registration process.